 This paper uses vector autoregressions to examine the monetary transmission mechanism in Pakistan.
-The results point to a transmission mechanism in which banks play an important role.
-A monetary tightening leads to a fall in domestic demand, primarily investment demand financed by bank lending, which translates into a gradual reduction in price pressures that eventually reduces the overall price level with a significant lag.
-We also find an active asset price channel.
-The exchange rate channel is less significant by comparison.
+The results indicate that monetary tightening leads first to a fall in domestic demand, primarily investment demand financed by bank lending, which translates into a gradual reduction in price pressures that eventually reduces the overall price level with a significant lag.
+In addition to the traditional interest rate channel, the results point to a transmission mechanism in which banks play an important role.
+We have also found an active asset price channel.
+The exchange rate channel has been less significant by comparison.